Plot time series, perhaps for multiple pollutants, grouped or in separate panels.

 name.pol = "nox before change"can be used.
 If more than one pollutant is plotted then usece.g.name.pol = c("nox here", "o3 there").- date.breaks

 Number of major x-axis intervals to use.
 The function will try and choose a sensible number of dates/times as well as formatting the date/time appropriately to the range being considered.
-This does not always work as desired automatically.
-The user can therefore increase or decrease the number of intervals by adjusting the value of
+The user can override this behaviour by adjusting the value of

 date.breaksup or down.- date.format

 This option controls the date format on the x-axis.
-While
+A sensible format is chosen by default, but the user can set

 Either